 Coconut is the superstar of the ketogenic and bulletproof diet.
 But coconut is much more than MCT oil.

-This article will find out the amazing uses of coconut oil, how and why you should reconsider adding more coconut into your life.
+This article will find out the amazing uses of coconut oil and how and why you should reconsider adding more coconut to your life.

 Let’s get started!

 Coconut oil is a great makeup remover for oily substances such as sunscreen and heavy eye or face makeup.

 How to clean your face with coconut oil?
 First, liquefy the coconut oil in your hands when it’s in its natural solid state, then softly rub it into dry skin and wash your face with warm water.
 Coconut oil is great for sensible and dry skin.
 If you have oily or acne-prone skin, you can still use it; of course, make sure to use a second water base cleanse to remove excess oil.
 I recommend you use organic, unrefined, and cold-pressed coconut oil in liquid form.

 Coconut oil is a great moisturiser, especially for curly or dry hair.
 You can use it as a hair mask, as a serum, or to protect your hair before swimming or going to the ocean.
 Whatever you choose, remember that coconut is super oily and heavy, so don’t get crazy her because it can let your hair super oily if you use too much is best to use e a small amount.

 Coconut oil pulling, used primarily in ayurvedic medicine, is a great oral detoxification procedure by swishing a tablespoon of oil in your mouth for 10–20 minutes.
 How to do it?
 Before eating or drinking, swish about 1-2 Tbl of coconut oil in the morning for 10-20 minutes.
 Then spit out the oil and rinse, and finally brush your teeth as you normally do, and voila!
 You can do it 3-5 times weekly for the best results.